abhiarya-uvic/Priv/Ass2.md

 Total 11 business goals are articulated in the AD which depicts quite important business goal aspects of the system and so is very well prioritized among other secondary goals. </br></br>

 **Q2.
 Have the stakeholders and their concerns been clearly defined?** </br>
 Role of each stakeholder of a system is vital because actions of whom define the outcome of the business decisions.
 In the system AD, role and corresponding concern of the stakeholder is defined in a tabular form which provides better readable format.
 The role, as the name suggest, categorize the identity of a stakeholder and concern elaborates the role.
 However, this format on many occasion misses the specific names of key stakeholders to the system.
-Also, this format could be extended to where "instances" could be added in addition to role and concern which could clearly mention the current corresponding instance of a stakeholder such as the names of core management individuals.
+Also, this format could be extended to where "instances" could be added in addition to role and concern which could clearly mention the current corresponding instance of a stakeholder such as the names of core management individuals. </br></br>

+**Q3.
+Is there a clear understanding of the quality attributes that the architecture must satisfy?**
+Out of all the quality attributes relevant to the Swagger UI system, 7 prioritized ones are mentioned in the AD defined in correspondence to architecturally sgnificant requirements.
+Depicting quality attributes in correspondence to ASRs is the best way to analyse the systems key quality attributes.
+Out of these 7 prioritized attributes, 3 key quality attributes were detailed into quality attribute scenario template format to calculate various aspects taking various scenario for the system.
+Using scenarios and the utility tree is very helpful and great way to enhance the quality of the architecture in the long run.
+These artifacts also clearly supply the needed understanding of the quality attributes of the system.

 ### 5.2 Summary and potential future roadmap